nigel-bruce-khan/BEASTLAB22/assignment3/report/README.md

 N and K also contribute to the latency.
 As stated above, bigger N may not fit in the cache and fetching from memory takes longer compared to cache.
 Also, the more elements we have, the longer it takes to traverse the entire list.
 The pseudo random effect can also dictate sequences where neighboring elements in memory are largely distant from each other in the ordering.
 This "order" is dictamined by k * i mod N, where N/k are close to the golden ratio (1,6180 with four digit precision).

 By making k and N coprimes, we guarantee to have N different **next** values.
-Furthermore, k it has a direct impact on defining the sequency order for accessing elements.
+Furthermore, k has a direct impact on defining the sequence order for accessing elements.
 Choosing a wrong k will lead to an incomplete traversal of the list.
-We did a small run with N=128 to see what the effect of k was by selecting 3 different k's based on the  (N/golden) ratio: one distant from it (75) ,one with the ceiling (80) and another with the floor (79), all three are coprime with N. We counted the longest sequence without repetition of numbers, since a call to the element who has its next atribute assigned to 0 will cause a cycle, traversing only in a subset of elements from the entire list.
+We did a small run with N=128 to see what the effect of k was by selecting 3 different k's based on the  (N/golden) ratio: one distant from it (75) ,one with the ceiling (80) and another with the floor (79), all three are coprime with N. We counted the longest sequence without repetition of numbers, since a call to the element who has its next attribute assigned to 0 will cause a cycle, traversing only on a subset of elements from the entire list.

 ![k_effect](k_effect.png)